Theme Development

 Our basic website structure is clear here.

 Controls what’s inside the placeholder.
-It substitutes whatever HTML code needs to be substituted for placeholders inside index.htm.
+It substitutes whatever HTML code needs to be substituted for placeholders inside text.htm.

 It is actually done with the help of assign_vars method of $template object of Template class.
 For example to assign some HTML code to {PLACEHOLDER}, first generate HTML and store it in some variable or as a constant (say $placeholder_data) and then assign that value to {PLACEHOLDER} by